Sputnick85/eagle_nintendo/README.txt

 This is an Eagle Library with the SNES , N64 and GameCube MultiAV Socket.

 NES FRA RGB OUT will be added soon.
-Wiki with extended library escription will be added soon.
+Wiki with extended library description will be added soon.

 Pin3 is different on SNES/GC and N64.
 There are differences between PAL and NTSC.